 Zones: Oils, Vinegar, Spices, Breakfast

 Turntables keep items within reach.
 Oils and spices work great on turntables because it makes it easy to access items without shuffling them all around.
-The breakfast items stayed in their packaging as that’s how they wanted to keep it.
+The breakfast items stayed in their packaging as that’s how they wanted to keep them.

 Zones: Cans, Jars, Pasta